scipopt/gcg/doc/resources/devs/howtoadd/own-detector.md

 can be found in type_detector.h.

 ### PROPAGATEPARTIALDEC
 The `DEC_DECL_PROPAGATEPARTIALDEC(propagatePartialdecMydetector)` callback should assign variables/constraints to block or master.
-You can either create the decomposition by calling `DECcreateDecompFromMasterconss()` or `DECfilloutDecompFromConstoblock()` or use the getter and setter functions in pub_decomp.h to fill the decomposition structure.

 ### FINISHPARTIALDEC
 The `DEC_DECL_FINISHPARTIALDEC(finishPartialdecMydetector)` callback should, given a partial decomposition, finish it.